GE Healthcare Pharmaceutical Diagnostics offers a variety of educational programs related to ultrasound and ultrasound enhancing agents

 including Optison™ (Perflutren Protein-Type A Microspheres Injectable Suspension, USP).

-CE credits may be available for eligible recipients from the Society of Diagnostic Medical Sonography (SDMS).
+FREE CE credits are available for eligible recipients from the Society of Diagnostic Medical Sonography (SDMS).

 New courses are added throughout the year, so be sure to check back frequently!